-Alfred earned his J.D. from Cornell Law School, where he was a member of the Cornell Law Review, as well as the Moot Court Board.
-He also served as a judicial extern under the Honorable Robert C. Mulvey.
-He received his B.A., summa cum laude, from Montclair State University.
+Alfred earned his Juris Doctor from Cornell Law School, where he was a member of the Cornell Law Review as well as the Moot Court Board.
+He also served as a Judicial Extern under the Honorable Robert C. Mulvey.
+He received his bachelor's degree, summa cum laude, from Montclair State University.

 2008, New York

 2009, Southern District of New York

 2009, Eastern District of New York